anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Liberty, taking the word in its concrete sense, consists in the ability to choose.
+Quote: To listen well is as powerful a means of communication and influence as to talk well.

-By: Simone Weil
+By: John Marshall